-Tennessee CLE Commission - The Tennessee Supreme Court issued an order on March 13 temporarily suspending Rule 21, sections 3.01(c) and 4.02(c), through March 31 to allow lawyers to earn all or any portion of required CLE hours for 2019 through approved distance learning.
-The court issued an order on March 27 allowing lawyers to earn all or any portion of the required CLE hours for 2020 through approved distance learning.
+Tennessee CLE Commission - The Tennessee Supreme Court issued an order on March 13, 2020 temporarily suspending Rule 21, sections 3.01(c) and 4.02(c), through March 31 to allow lawyers to earn all or any portion of required CLE hours for 2019 through approved distance learning.
+The court issued an order on March 27, 2020, allowing lawyers to earn all or any portion of the required CLE hours for 2020 through approved distance learning.
 The court issued an order on Dec.
 3, 2020 allowing lawyers to earn all or any portion of the required CLE hours for 2021 through approved distance learning.

-Tennessee Department of Corrections - The department announced on March 12 that Tennessee prisons have suspended all visitations except legal visits until further notice.
+Tennessee Department of Corrections - The department announced on March 12, 2020, that Tennessee prisons have suspended all visitations except legal visits until further notice.
 Parole hearings will continue as scheduled.
 The department has launched a hotline for people with friends and family behind bars to call and ask COVID-19 related questions, WPLN News reports.
 On Dec.
 1, 2020, the Tennessee Department of Correction suspended visits at four state prisons until further notice due to the COVID-19 virus.

 Tennessee Department of Economic & Community Development - The agency's website offers resources for small businesses, employers and employees.

 Tennessee Department of Human Services - The department has launched a hotline to help make it easier for families with children to check on their application for emergency cash assistance.
 Applicants can call 833-496-0661 to learn the status of their application, including approval or denial and how much money the family can expect to receive.
 Applications for emergency cash assistance will be accepted through May 29, 2020, and can be submitted online.